 There has been much discussion in the news about the new chemical castration law just passed in Alabama.
-Alabama sex offenders convicted of molesting a child are mandated to undergo chemical castration as a condition of their parole.
+Sex offender convicted of molesting a child are mandated to have chemical castration as a condition of their parole.
 Otherwise, these offenders could serve out their remaining sentence in prison without castration.

-A total of eight states allow for chemical or surgical castration for sex offenders, including Texas.
+A total of eight states allow for chemical or surgical castration for sex offenders.

-In 1997, Texas lawmakers passed a law regarding the surgical castration for child sex offenders.
-Unlike Alabama, the surgical castration in Texas is voluntary.
-The procedure is permanent and a decision to not have the procedure cannot be considered for parole purposes.
+In 1997, Texas lawmakers passed a law regarding surgical castration for child sex offenders.
+However, under the Texas law, surgical castration is voluntary and permanent but a decision to not have the procedure cannot be considered for parole purposes.

 There are several guidelines that must be met before the state approves surgical castration including:

-- Must sign a statement admitting that he committed the offense for which there is a conviction; and
+- Sign a statement admitting that he or she committed the offense for which there is a conviction

-Since the passage of the Texas law, only three men have undergone the surgical procedure.
+Since the passage of the law in Texas, only three men have undergone the surgical procedure.
 From personal experience in assisting clients, Lawyer X states he had no one even seriously consider the procedure.

 Critics of the law question the effectiveness of surgical castration.
 There are testosterone boosting drugs available that can counteract the effects of castration and, in addition, it is widely accepted in professional data/reports that aggravated sexual assault has more to do with violence or psychological/psychiatric factors than it does with a person’s sex drive.

 Regardless, it is expected that while Texas law is constitutional, due to it being a purely voluntary choice with no repercussions, the Alabama law will be struck down for a wide variety of reasons.